Judge’s Advice on How to Behave in Traffic Court

 13. Vent at home.
 If the driver gets a bad ruling, complain about it after leaving the courthouse.
 Better still, complain about it at home, far from any potential court employees or officers.

 14. Don’t come to court if you have an attorney.
-It is always a good idea to hire an attorney.
+It is always a good idea to hire a traffic ticket lawyer.
 In most cases, a driver who hires an attorney does not need to come to court in person.
 Any time a driver can stay home instead of coming to court, do so.
 Let the attorney leverage his/her professional demeanor, courtroom etiquette and possible rapport with the judges/prosecutors/officers/etc. This will improve one’s chances of getting a positive ruling and avoiding the most severe consequences of any traffic ticket.

 A person’s every word and action in traffic court can and will be used to determine their level of honesty.
 A judge is looking not just for facts but also for the driver’s attitude toward the offense for which he/she has been accused.
 Even if a person is found guilty of the traffic ticket, a driver with a positive attitude and good demeanor can get the minimum fine (which can be $0 in some cases).
 By contrast, those who are difficult, distracted, or otherwise unserious about the matter can be hit with the maximum possible penalties.
 Thus, it is always important to be on one’s best behavior.
 If that’s not possible or if it feels too stressful, one can usually hire an attorney to handle the matter.